-Business Administration and Economics
+PhD Business Administration and Economics

-Dr. István Gresa graduated from the College of Finance and Accountancy in 1974 and received a degree in economics from the Marx Károly University of Economic Sciences in 1980.
-He earned a PhD from the same establishment in 1983.
+Dr. István Gresa graduated from the College of Finance and Accountancy in 1974 and received a degree in economics from the Karl Marx University of Economic Sciences in 1980.
+He earned a PhD from the University of Economic Sciences in 1983.